-While I was debating with my own self (it was a total chaotic mess in my head – trust me <with my eyes rolling>), I heard the instructor call out for me.
+While I was debating with my own self (it was a total chaotic mess in my head), I heard the instructor call out for me.
 He had asked me to step ahead.
 I walked slowly and cautiously to the edge (not quite, it was almost edge) of the cliff.
-Oh-my-God what am I thinking?
+Oh my God!
+What am I thinking?
 It is a 15 meters cliff that I would be getting down from.
 I can’t even see the ground.

 But I had to do it.
 The instructor attached my harness to the rope.
 I had to face the back towards the edge of the cliff and look at my instructor.
 The technique was that I had to hold the harness with my left hand and the rope on my right.
 As and when I stepped back to go to the edge of the cliff I had to release the rope bit by bit with my right hand.

 I took a step and came right at the edge of the cliff.
 I froze.
 What in case I fall as soon as I go one more step back?
 What in case I die?
 I wouldn’t be able to see Antarctica!
 I know I did the 5 meters abseiling, but that was just 5 meters.
 What in case I won’t be able to get a golden retriever?
 What will happen to all the food that I have not tasted?
 When I was thinking about all these wonderful panicky things, I again was distracted by my instructor.
 I came back to my senses and saw him.
 He gave me a broad smile and said ‘Go!’.

 What?
 Go where?
 I looked around.
 There was another queue that had formed after me, so these were the guys who had gone first and had come back to do the 15 meters abseiling again.
 Like for God sake!